Jump blues: Origins

-"Five Guys Named Moe" and some songs from the 1980s, by The Honeydrippers.
+By the mid-1950s, some jump blues songs had become core standards, with songs like "Train Kept a Rollin" played by rock groups including the Rock and Roll Trio, the Yardbirds, Aerosmith and Motorhead.
+"Five Guys Named Moe" was covered in the 1980s by the Honeydrippers.

-The term "rock and roll" had a strong sexual connotation in jump blues and R&B, but by the time DJ Alan Freed referred to rock and roll in the mid 50s, "the sexual component had been dialled down enough that it simply became an acceptable term for dancing".
+The term "rock and roll" had a strong sexual connotation in jump blues and R&B, but by the time DJ Alan Freed referred to rock and roll in the mid-1950s, "the sexual component had been dialled down enough that it simply became an acceptable term for dancing".